SKU: P005 /

 Penicillin G Potassium, EP

-Penicillin G potassium, EP is a member of the β-lactam antibiotics and was one of the first discovered antibiotics.
+Penicillin G potassium, EP is a member of the β-lactam antibiotics and was one of the first antibiotics discovered.

-Penicillin G potassium is sparingly soluble in aqueous solution (0.210 mg/mL).
-Click here for more penicillin products.
+Penicillin G potassium is freely soluble in aqueous solution.

 Penicillin G potassium, EP meets European Pharmacopoeia (EP) specifications.